mgijax/autolittriage/Readme.txt

     Added SAMPLE_OBJECT_TYPE_NAME to config files and chged ClassifiedSampleSet to use this class when instantiating new samples.
+    Moved y_values and class_names to ClassifiedSample subclasses and removed then from config files. better encapsulation within the classes.
 Sep 11,2019
     Continue
 	Refactoring ClassifiedSamples in sdGetRawCurGroups.py,
 	Moving some config params to ClassifiedSample classes Fixing bugs
 	Got sdGetRawCurGroups.py working for tumor.
 Moving on to preprocessing.

+Sep 17, 2019
+    Updated sdGetRawPrimTriage.py to work with the new subclass of ClassifiedSample and SampleSet.
+    Have sdGetRawCurGroups.py working and changed all the sdBuild*.sh scripts to support primTriage and curation group datasets.

+    Have created sample datasets for all:  tumor, gxd, go, ap, primtriage.
+    Working on fig text extraction, preprocessing, splitting, and training for primtriage first.

+    Started including journal name as one of the features.
+Realized by adding journal name as a token to the extracted text, it effectively does one-hot encoding (since each article is in exactly one journal).
+Figure it can't hurt.

+Sep 18, 2019
+    sdGetRawPrimTriage.py
+    Have run into output from --counts differing the counts of the actual references retrieved.
+Changes:
+	* commented out suppTerm from SQL since bib_workflow_data has multiple records with different suppTerm values.
+Refs were coming back multiple times w/ the diff suppTerms (this fixed most of the issues)
+	* added acc_accession join on COUNTS sql to make sure we return refs that have pubmed IDs (this really had no effect)
+	* bib_status_view has duplicate records for some refs (TR 13187).
+This has caused only a few duplicated refs.
+    Spent the better part of a day trying to figure out why the counts were so different.